Wisconsin’s Site Evaluation Program: Increasing Tenant and Homeowner Environmental Health Literacy Mini-Grant

 Wisconsin’s Site Evaluation Program (SEP), P-02170 (PDF) is funded by the Agency for Toxic Substances and Disease Registry’s (ATSDR) Partnership to Promote Local Effort to Reduce Environmental Exposure (APPLETREE).
 We work to analyze chemical information and identify risks to human health, which includes determining the health impact of past and current industrial waste sites and other chemical releases to the environment.
 The SEP focuses on chemical hazards related to indoor air, water, and soil.

-This opportunity will help us better understand and prevent harmful environmental health exposure within the home.
-Projects must address one or multiple housing-related environmental health hazards in the community an organization works in.
-Hazards addressed under this grant must relate to indoor air, water, or soil.
+These mini-grant projects have been an opportunity for us to better understand and prevent harmful environmental health exposure within the home.
+Projects address one or multiple housing-related environmental health hazards in the communities these organization serve.
+Hazards addressed under this grant relate to indoor air, water, or soil.

 Project planning resources

-The following resources can be useful for planning grant-related environmental health assessment and related community outreach and education activities.
+The following resources were offered for planning grant-related environmental health assessment and related community outreach and education activities.

 Chemical list